This is how you develop a new habit (in 4 easy steps)

 On the other hand, you can make things you want to unlearn as difficult as possible.
 For your primal brain, it’s easier to avoid temptations than to resist them.
 Do you spend (too much) time scrolling through your phone before bed when you’d rather be asleep?
 Then simply make your bedroom into a phone-free zone.

 2. Make it attractive

-- You could seek out a club or a group where your desired behavior is the norm.
+- You could seek out a club or a group where your desired behaviour is the norm.
 Want to read more?
 Join a book club.
-The joy that you get from socializing will encourage you to read more.
+The joy that you get from socialising will encourage you to read more.